Table of contents

 Key sources

-The following summarized guidelines for the evaluation and management of renal artery stenosis are prepared by our editorial team based on guidelines from the European Association of Urology (EAU 2024), the European Society of Cardiology (ESC 2024), the Japanese Society of Nephrology (JSN 2019), the American College of Preventive Medicine (ACPM/PCNA/ABC/ASPC/ASH/AAPA/AGS/AHA/NMA/ACC/APhA 2018), the Canadian Hypertension Education Program (CHEP 2018), ...
+The following summarized guidelines for the evaluation and management of renal artery stenosis are prepared by our editorial team based on guidelines from the European Association of Urology (EAU 2025), the European Society of Cardiology (ESC 2024), the Japanese Society of Nephrology (JSN 2019), the American College of Preventive Medicine (ACPM/PCNA/ABC/ASPC/ASH/AAPA/AGS/AHA/NMA/ACC/APhA 2018), the Canadian Hypertension Education Program (CHEP 2018), and ...

 Show more